microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/New-MgIdentityGovernanceAccessReviewHistoryDefinition.md

 ### -ReviewHistoryPeriodEndDateTime
 A timestamp.
 Reviews ending on or before this date will be included in the fetched history data.
-Only required if scheduleSettings is not defined.
+Only required if scheduleSettings isn't defined.

 ```yaml
 Type: System.DateTime